stn1slv/awesome-integration/README.md

 *Managed File Transfer (MFT) solutions provide secure and reliable file transfer capabilities that help organizations meet regulatory compliance requirements, improve operational efficiency, and reduce the risk of data breaches.
 MFT software typically includes features such as encryption, digital signatures, user access controls, and detailed audit logs to ensure that data is transmitted securely and can be tracked throughout the transfer process.*
 - [ArcESB Managed File Transfer](https://www.arcesb.com/mft/) - A comprehensive solution for enterprises seeking to streamline file transfer processes.
 Its user-friendly interface and powerful capabilities provide an all-in-one MFT solution that can efficiently handle file transfers.
 - [Axway Managed File Transfer](https://www.axway.com/en/products/managed-file-transfer) - Designed to simplify file transfer services for businesses, this MFT solution offers advanced features and security measures to ensure secure and reliable data transfer.
-- [Cornerstone MFT](https://southrivertech.com/products/cornerstone/) - An enterprise-level MFT server solution with high availability and failover capabilities, providing an efficient way to automate and manage large-scale file transfers.
+- [Titan MFT Server](https://southrivertech.com/titan-mft-server/) - An enterprise-level MFT server solution with high availability and failover capabilities, providing an efficient way to automate and manage large-scale file transfers.
 - [IBM Sterling Secure File Transfer](https://www.ibm.com/products/secure-file-transfer) - A fast and scalable file transfer platform that offers advanced security features and flexible architecture.
 It is ideal for businesses that require a reliable and secure MFT platform.
 - [Oracle Managed File Transfer](https://www.oracle.com/middleware/technologies/mft/managed-file-transfer.html) - A comprehensive MFT solution that enables secure file exchange and management, providing a reliable and efficient way for businesses to transfer data with ease.
 - [TIBCO Managed File Transfer](https://www.tibco.com/products/tibco-managed-file-transfer) - A centrally managed MFT platform with powerful automation capabilities and advanced security features, capable of supporting all file transfer use cases.
 It is an ideal choice for businesses that require a comprehensive MFT solution.